linode/apl-docs/docs/inst-prerequisites.md

 ---
-id: prerequisites
+slug: prerequisites
 title: Prerequisites
 ---

+### 1. Working k8s cluster(s)

 Otomi needs a working kubernetes cluster to deploy on.
-If you don't have access with kubectl to your cluster, you may have to pull the credentials from the cloud first:
+It supports two versions down from 1.19, so at a minimum 1.17 is required.
+If you don't have access with kubectl to your cluster, you may have to pull the credentials from the cloud
+first:

 - Azure: `az aks get-credentials --resource-group $RG --name $CLUSTER_NAME --admin`
 - AWS: `aws eks update-kubeconfig --name $CLUSTER_NAME`